vwxyutarooo/wct2014.dev/readme.md

 ## Setup your local project
 On your WordPress "theme" directory,

 	git clone git@github.org:vwxyutarooo/wct2014.dev.git wct2014

-copy files to your WordPress plugin directory which is in "wct2014/plugins" folder and enable them.
+copy files to your WordPress plugin directory which is in "src/plugins" directory.
-Set up gulp if you haven't

-	npm install -g gulp

 Install node_modules